Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 a. membrane lipids contain both a hydrophobic and a hydrophilic moiety

-b. plasma membranes of both animal and plant cells are rich in cholesterol
+b. plasma membranes of both animal and plant cells are rich in

-c. membrane lipids serve as fuel molecules, energy stores, and signal molecules
+c. membrane lipids serve as fuel molecules, energy stores, and signal

 d. glycolipids represent one of the major kinds of membrane lipids